DSharpPlus/DSharpPlus/docs/articles/advanced_topics/buttons.md

 # Responding to button presses

-When any button is pressed, it will fire the @DSharpPlus.DiscordClient.ComponentInteractionCreated.
+When any button is pressed, it will fire the `ComponentInteractionCreated`

-In the event args, @DSharpPlus.EventArgs.ComponentInteractionCreateEventArgs.Id will be the id of the button you specified.
-There's also an @DSharpPlus.EventArgs.InteractionCreateEventArgs.Interaction property, which contains the interaction the event created.
+In the event args, `ComponentInteractionCreateEventArgs.Id ` will be the id of the button you specified.
+There's also an `InteractionCreateEventArgs.Interaction` property, which contains the interaction the event created.
 It's important to respond to an interaction within 3 seconds, or it will time out.
-Responding after this period will throw a @DSharpPlus.Exceptions.NotFoundException.
+Responding after this period will throw a `NotFoundException`

-With buttons, there are two new response types: @DSharpPlus.InteractionResponseType.DeferredMessageUpdate and
+With buttons, there are two new response types: `InteractionResponseType.DeferredMessageUpdate` and `InteractionResponseType.UpdateMessage`.
-@DSharpPlus.InteractionResponseType.UpdateMessage.

-Using @DSharpPlus.InteractionResponseType.DeferredMessageUpdate lets you create followup messages via the [followup message builder][6].
+Using `DSharpPlus.InteractionResponseType.DeferredMessageUpdate` lets you create followup messages via the [followup message builder][6].
 The button will return to being in it's 'dormant' state, or it's 'unpushed' state, if you will.